PedroRASB/FasterISNet/README.md

-Code for paper "Faster ISNet for Background Bias Mitigation on Deep Neural Networks", a faster version of ISNet (Nature Communications, 2024).
+Code for paper "Faster ISNet for Background Bias Mitigation on Deep Neural Networks", a faster version of ISNet (Nature Communications, 2024), readly applicable to any DNN architecture.

 [Paper](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=10681068)